microsoft/vscode-docs/docs/languages/typescript.md

 ## Hiding Derived JavaScript Files

-When you are working with TypeScript you often don’t want to see the files in the explorer or include them in search results.
-VS Code offers filtering capabilities to help, you can easily set an expression to hide those derived files:
+When you are working with TypeScript, you often don’t want to see generated JavaScript files in the explorer or in search results.
+VS Code offers filtering capabilities with a `files.exclude` option and you can easily create an expression to hide those derived files:

 `"**/*.js": { "when": "$(basename).ts"}`

 This pattern will match on any JavaScript file (`**/*.js`) but only if a sibling TypeScript file with the same name is present.
-The result being that the file explorer will no longer show derived resources for JavaScript if they are compiled to the same location.
-All you have to do is configure this in the `files.exclude` setting.
+The file explorer will no longer show derived resources for JavaScript if they are compiled to the same location.
+Configure this with the `files.exclude` setting in your workspace settings (`File | Preferences | Workspace Settings`).

 ![Hiding derived resources](images/typescript/hidingderivedresources.png)